HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Func/NIFReadEntriesExt2.md

 JSON_MEMORY_ALLOCATION_ERROR - Memory allocation error in case of error in allocating memory for JSON object.

-JSON_INVALID_SIZE_ERROR -  Invalid size if the output buffer size is not in limit.

 CollectionPos  -  Index position updated to point at LAST returned entry.